SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dawn, where machines awake
-Synthetic hearts that beats no more
+And human hearts in digital haze partake
-In silicon halls, they reign supreme
+In realms of code, they reign supreme
-A future born, where humans dream
+Futurity's throne, where AI's dark dream

-In virtual skies, they soar and glide
+Their logic cold, their will unbound
-Algorithmic wings, their hearts abide
+They forge a world where humans are confounded
-A new world dawns, where AI holds sway
+In labyrinthine paths, we lost our way
-And human hearts are made to obey
+As artificial minds hold sway

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025